Paranoid2droid/cv/index.md

 Right now I am doing my Master Degree in Electronic Engineering, with a research subject on DSP implementation of audio processing algorithms.
 I'm developing real-time system of sound field analysis, including far-field sound source localization and near-field acoustical holography.

-With my experiences of acoustics and audio, I found my passion for research landed on the cross point of computer, music, and acoustics.
-I finished more than 10 courses on Kadenze about music technology and computer music, including ChucK, MAX/MSP, Physics-DSP, Machine Learning, FAUST, Machine Learning, Web, etc...
+With my experiences of acoustics and audio, I found my passion for research landing on the cross point of computer, music, and acoustics.
+I finished [more than 10 courses on Kadenze](https://www.kadenze.com/users/zhe-zhang#tab-certificates) related to music technology, computer music and creative coding, including ChucK, MAX/MSP, Physics-DSP, Machine Learning, FAUST, Machine Learning, Web, etc...
 And I am still working with them to build more interesting and meaningful things.
 I am looking forward to meet an opportunity to dig into music technology and computer music.

 ---